death doula

 The Hidden Weight You are Carrying

 There is a specific kind of tension most people carry without realizing it and it has been normalized, accepted, and lives rent free in the background of our lives.
-It is quiet and constant and barely noticeable until it has disappeared completely.
+It is quiet and constant and barely noticeable until it has nearly disappeared completely.
 This weight shows up when death is mentioned casually or in passing.
 It makes itself known when a loved one gets sick or when you see an article about estate planning and immediately scroll past it.

-You find that your body braces, your breath shortens, and your mind says "not now" and moves on.
+You find that your body braces, your breath shortens, and your mind says not now and moves on.
 The avoidance of your death is not because you are weak or unprepared.
 You are avoiding it because you do not have a comfortable place to put the notion of death.
 Unfamiliar things that we have no language or structure for feel threatening even when the truth is that they will not harm you.
 The weight of being unprepared carries fear and is exhausting.
 Death is inevitable.
 Death groundwork is your lantern for the path.

 red lantern sitting on tree stump in the forest